Cart

 Jingshan Park Fast Facts

-• Chinese Name: Jingshan Gongyuan 景山公园
+• Chinese Name: Jǐng Shān Gōng Yuán 景山公园

 • Best Time to Visit: All year around

-• Recommended Visiting Hours: About 1 to 2 hours
+• Recommended Visiting Hours: About 3 to 4 hours

-• Things to Do: Photography, Architecture, Chinese Culture and History, Hiking
+• Things to Do: Photography, Architecture, Hiking

 • Address: No.44 Jingshan West Street, Xicheng District, Beijing

-What to expect at Jingshan Park
+What to Expect at Jingshan Park

-How to get to Jingshan Park
+How to Get to Jingshan Park

-Additional travel advice on Jingshan Park
+Additional Travel Advice on Jingshan Park

 • Rental services of wheelchair, baby carriage and umbrella are available at the park.